 A local anesthetic is administered to prevent pain during the procedure.
 Dr. Cassara will drill into the infected tooth, and then the diseased pulp will be removed.
 The root canal system inside the tooth is then thoroughly cleaned and sealed.
 Depending on the type of treatment, this can usually be achieved in one office visit.

-Non-surgical root canals have about a 90 percent success rate in patients.
+Non-surgical root canals in Mountain View have about a 90 percent success rate in patients.
 Patients can drive home immediately after the procedure and are able to resume normal activities immediately.

 Post-Root Canal Care